 Madison Water Utility annually tests all of its municipal wells for human-made contaminants that may be present in groundwater.
-Quarterly samples are collected at Well 7 due to the presence of tetrachloroethylene (PCE) recently found there.
-A trace amount of cis 1,2-dichloroethylene and trichloroethylene weas also detected in 2023.
-Four disinfection by-products (DBP) were found in water pumped from the well.
+Quarterly samples are collected at Well 7 due to the presence of tetrachloroethylene (PCE).
+Trace amounts of cis 1,2-dichloroethylene and trichloroethylene were also detected in 2024.
+Four disinfection by-products (DBP) are regularly found in water pumped from the well.
 DBPs form when chlorine interacts with impurities in groundwater.
 Chlorine is added to disinfect water and guard against bacterial growth in water mains.